 Instrument of the mind

 Mirgain explains that Mantra’s have been around for thousands of years, and are used in many different practices to help quiet the mental chatter and strengthen control of the mind – it’s very meaning is “instrument of the mind.”

-“Mantras are powerful, personal motivational statements that help us get into a different mindset,” Mirgain explains.
+“Mantras are powerful, personal motivational statements that help us get into a different mindset,” Mirgain said.
 “When our minds are telling us we can’t do something, the mantra helps to remind us that we can.”

 By using a mantra, we are refocusing our thoughts and the more we practice it, the easier it becomes.
-She explains that it’s a health habit – like practicing mindfulness, or even exercise.
-And there are many benefits – from something as simple as boosting our mood, to developing resilience and managing our stress.
+She explains that it’s a health habit – like practicing mindfulness or even exercise.
+And there are many benefits, from something as simple as boosting our mood, to developing resilience and managing our stress.

 “Anxiety is increasingly prevalent in people’s daily lives.
-Many are walking around in a constant state of being on edge, which makes it harder to be resilient and can even leave you feeling more anxious and out of control,” she observes.
+Many are walking around in a constant state of being on edge, which makes it harder to be resilient and can even leave you feeling more anxious and out of control,” she said.
 “Mantras help give us hope and a sense of empowerment.”

 The other benefit that mantras provide is that they can help us achieve our goals.
 When we've set our sights high and are working to stretch beyond our comfort zone, it can be easy to feel daunted.
 Setbacks may even take on a greater meaning.
-But reminding ourselves that "this is only temporary" or "from the rain comes flowers” it can help us refocus on our goals.
+But reminding ourselves that "this is only temporary" or "from the rain comes flowers," it can help us refocus on our goals.

 Once you have a mantra, Mirgain recommends putting it in a place where you’ll be reminded of it.
 Like the athlete, you can have it pop up on your phone, or maybe it’s a post-it note on your computer or a decorative sign.
 Keep it close so when you're uncertain of whether you can make it up that steep hill, you'll remember to think that you can.